Skip to content

 It is thought that Language originated when early humans started gradually changing their primate communication systems to structured languages.
 Language is simply a system of communication that consists of a set of sounds and written symbols that are used by the people of a particular country or region for talking or writing.

-The five oldest living languages in the world
+The five oldest languages in the world

 The five oldest living languages in the world are Arabic, Greek, Tamil, Latin, and Farsi.
 These languages have been spoken continuously for thousands of years and have rich literary and cultural traditions.